LibrariesHacked/data-storytelling/about.md

 layout: about
 ---

-The following is essential information and terms of reference for the Library data storytelling project.
+The following is information and terms of reference for the library data storytelling project.

 All content on this site is published under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Who is this for?

-The project is designed for library staff, supporters, organisations (e.g. bibliographic data or software suppliers who work with library data), and anyone who is interested in telling stories about libraries using data.
+The project is designed for library staff, supporters, suppliers (e.g. bibliographic data or software solutions who work with library data), and anyone who is interested in telling stories about libraries.

 ## Who runs it?